ricofehr/nextdeploy-cli/README.md

 # mvmc-cli

-cli commands application for mvmc project (repo here: https://github.com/ricofehr/mvmc)
+cli commands application for [mvmc project](https://github.com/ricofehr/mvmc)

+You can download dmg package file [here](http://dmg.mvmc.publicis-modem.fr/)

 A client developed in Ruby allows communication with the rest api via the command line.
 A small configuration file is related to the script and must contain the email / password of the user.